Substra/substra-documentation/src/entry_points/glossary.md

 - **Algorithm**: An algorithm specifies the method to train a model on a dataset.
 It specifies the model type and architecture, the loss function, the optimizer, hyperparameters and, also identifies the parameters that are tuned during training.
 For now, concretely, an algorithm corresponds to a tar.gz/.zip containing a Dockerfile and Python scripts.
 There are three types of algorithms:
   - classic algorithm
   - composite algorithm, which makes it possible to train a trunk and head model.
 The trunk being potentially shared among all nodes.
 The head remaining private to the node where it was trained.
   - aggregate algorithm, used to aggregate models or model updates.
 An aggregate algorithm does notneed data to be used

+  In Substra, this object has the following attributes stored in the ledger:
+        - Name of the Algorithm
+        - Storage address and hash of the algorithm files
+        - Owner
+        - Associated Objective key
+        - Storage address and hash of the description of the algorithm
+        - Permissions

 - **AggregateTuple**: An AggregateTuple corresponds to the specification of an aggregation task of several model /model updates using an aggregate algo.
 It leads to the creation of one model / model update.